-We believe our commitment to our human capital resources is key to our mission to deliver superior innovation and to deliver superior customer care.
-During fiscal 2021, we employed an average of 9,520 employees.
-The total number of employees as of October 31, 2021 was 10,982.
-As of October 31, 2021, approximately 13.3 percent of our employees were represented by a union under a collective bargaining agreement.
-From time to time, our collective bargaining agreements expire and come up for renegotiation.
-Our four collective bargaining agreements expire in March 2022, May 2022, October 2022, and October 2023.
-We consider our employee relations to be good.
+As of October 31, 2022, approximately 13.0 percent of our employees were represented by a union under a collective bargaining agreement.
+Our collective bargaining agreements typically are for terms of three to five years, and from time to time, our collective bargaining agreements expire and come up for renegotiation.
+Our four collective bargaining agreements expire in October 2023, October 2025, March 2026, and June 2026.
+We consider our employee relations to be good and currently do not expect any significant difficulties in renewing these agreements.

-A highlight of our commitment to our employees is our Sustainability Endures initiative, which includes "People" as one of our three core "Pillars" that represent key areas of focus for our company.
-Among the critical elements included in the "People Pillar" are the following:
+Employee Safety

-- Focus on Safety: The safety of our employees is a paramount value for us.
+The safety of our employees is paramount to us.
 We provide mandatory safety trainings each month in our production facilities, which are designed to focus on empowering our employees with the knowledge and tools they need to make safe choices and to mitigate risks.
 Supervisors also complete safety management courses.
 In addition to traditional training, we use safety scorecards, standardized signage, and visual management throughout our facilities.
 Safety best practices are also regularly featured in our employee newsletters and town halls.

+Employee Engagement

+We provide all employees with the opportunity to share their opinions and feedback on our culture through an engagement survey.
+Results of the survey are measured and analyzed to enhance the employee experience, promote employee retention, drive change and leverage the overall success of our organization.

+Talent Development

-In response to the COVID-19 pandemic, we implemented, and continue to adhere to, certain rigorous and meaningful safety measures recommended by the U.S. Centers for Disease Control and Prevention, World Health Organization, and federal, state, local, and foreign authorities that we determined were in the best interest of our employees, customers, suppliers, and communities.
-These important safety measures include the reconfiguration of manufacturing processes and other workspaces to implement social distancing protocols.
-For additional information regarding our COVID-19 employee safety measures, refer to the section titled "Impact of COVID-19" included within Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of this Annual Report on Form 10-K. - Employee Engagement: We provide all employees with the opportunity to share their opinions and feedback on our culture through a culture survey that is generally performed every two years, with pulse surveys that are offered intermittently between culture surveys.
-Results of the culture survey are measured and analyzed to enhance the employee experience, promote employee retention, drive change, and leverage the overall success of our organization. - Talent Development: Our key talent philosophy is to develop talent from within and supplement with external hires.
-We provide all employees a wide range of professional development experiences, both formal and informal, at all stages in their careers.
-Our formal offerings include tuition reimbursement, a diverse curriculum of learning programs, leadership development experiences, vocational training and external partnerships across the globe.
+Our key talent philosophy is to develop talent from within and supplement with external hires.
+We provide all employees a wide range of professional development opportunities, both formal and informal, at all stages in their careers.
+Our formal career development offerings include apprenticeships, job training, mentoring and coaching, leadership development, tuition reimbursement, a diverse curriculum of learning programs, leadership development experiences, vocational training and external partnerships across the globe.
 One of our unique leadership development programs is our Front-Line Leadership Excellence program ("FLEX"), which focuses on building the leadership capabilities of our manufacturing supervisors globally, those with direct oversight of the people building our products.
 FLEX is designed to focus on helping our supervisors work through obstacles and communication challenges in order to enable the success of their teams.

-As a result of COVID-19 and the implementation of rigorous and meaningful employee safety measures intended to protect our employees, we transitioned many of our professional development opportunities to virtual delivery options and expanded our offerings for on-demand learning to ensure that robust learning opportunities were still available to our employees who were not required to by physically present at our facilities and sites to perform their job responsibilities.
-One such example of a virtual development program is our Engaging Effectively program, which is offered to leaders who are required to manage differently in a remote and hybrid environment, yet still engage and achieve high performance standards with their teams.
+We have transitioned many of our professional development opportunities to virtual delivery options and expanded our offerings for on-demand learning to ensure that robust learning opportunities were still available to our employees who were not required to be physically present at our facilities and sites to perform their job responsibilities.
+One such example of a virtual development program is our Engaging Effectively program, which we offer to leaders who are required to manage differently in a remote and hybrid environment, yet still engage and achieve high performance standards with their teams.